 Before you commence reading this factsheet it is recommended that you obtain a copy of your HVAC system plans.
 These would have been provided by your architect or engineer when it was installed.
 Talk to your maintenance / engineering team about what in the system has already been upgraded or replaced.

 What To Consider Before Retrofitting?

-The ultimate purpose of any HVAC retrofit is to decrease operating and maintenance costs through increased energy efficiency.
+The ultimate purpose of any HVAC retrofit is to decrease operating and maintenance costs through increased energy saving efficiency and BMS Systems.
 As HVAC systems are major pieces of plant for a venue, replacing or upgrading any components of the system should be carefully evaluated prior to implementation.

 Measuring your system’s performance against the optimal performance rates stipulated for the appliance (typically available online) will help you to identify areas which may require retrofitting to improve efficiency.
 Install temporary meters to the main units to track consumption of each unit over a period of time and record usage against venue usage to better understand where most energy is being consumed in your system.

 Is your current Unit or System correctly Sized and Located?